JigarCopods/test-endpoints/README.md

 ```

 To add new endpoint for GET request,
-    -Add a json file under api/get directory (Name of json file will be the name of end point)
+1. Add a json file under api/get directory (Name of json file will be the name of end point)
-    -Add json data that is expected as a apoi response in created file
+2. Add json data that is expected as a apoi response in created file
-    -Re-run the server
+3. Re-run the server

 Example:
 1. I have created a file called as getData.json under api/get directory and kept {data:{}} as conent of that file